SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_relay2_lca717/README.md

 This project shows the implementation of a two single-pole solid state relays (SSR) IC that is integrated on the Relay 2 Click board.

+Relay 2 click is a dual relay click board™, equipped with two single-pole solid state relays (SSR), built with the patented OptoMOS® technology.
+These SSR devices allow reasonably high current, up to 2A and voltage up to 30V (peak-to-peak).
+It can be used as a MCU controlled switch for the instrumentation and sensor circuitry power control, various I/O subsystems, control of various embedded electronic applications, and similar cases where reliable and clean power supply control is required.

 ## Required Hardware ##

 - [A BGM220P Explorer Kit board.](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit)